Go directly to product information

 Health

-Cinnamon from the cassia plant contains a lot of coumarin, the sweet taste, but in larger quantities also a slightly bitter undertone of this type of cinnamon.In real cinnamon (Ceylon cinnamon) there is hardly any coumarin.
-In these cinnamon buds of the cassia it is present, but the coumarin content is smaller than in the bark of the cassia.
+Cinnamon from cassia plants contains a lot of coumarin, the sweet flavor, but in larger quantities also a slightly bitter undertone of this cinnamon variety.
+True cinnamon (Ceylon cinnamon) contains hardly any coumarin.
+These cinnamon buds from the cassia plant do contain it, but the coumarin content is lower than in the cassia bark.

-Coumarin is an aromatic substance that inhibits blood clotting and can cause liver damage in exceptional cases.
-The European Food Safety Authority (EFSA) has banned the addition of synthetically produced coumarin to foods, and has set a maximum tolerable daily intake (TDI) of 0.1 mg per kilogram of body weight per day for natural coumarin.
+Coumarin is an aromatic substance that inhibits blood clotting and can, in rare cases, cause liver damage.
+The European Food Safety Authority (EFSA) has prohibited the addition of synthetically produced coumarin to foods and established a maximum tolerable daily intake (TDI) of 0.1 mg per kilogram of body weight per day for natural coumarin.

 Cinnamon buds contain almost 20 times as much coumarin as Ceylon cinnamon (0.31 versus 0.017 grams per 100 grams).